Frequently asked questions

 I still have questions, who do I speak to?

-If staff have any questions, or concerns about returning to work, they should raise them with their line manager or HR partner.
+If staff have any questions, or concerns about returning to work, they should raise them with their line manager or People Partner.

 How do I generate a QR code?